 Oh, so about all of those people advertising on Facebook at the same time…

 Most advertisers don’t realize this, but the price you pay for Facebook ads is largely determined by competition.
 No, Facebook isn’t sitting there at a dial with an evil grin, raising the price on you as they feel fit.

 Facebook limits ad inventory so that a user’s news feed is more stories than ads.
 And Facebook limits the amount of content they see every day to be sure that it’s as engaging as possible.

 With ad inventory limited, advertisers bid for eyeballs and clicks.
-Research from SocialCode shows that CPM prices in 2013 peaked on Black Friday, with a CPM Index of 2.58.
+Research from SocialCode shows that CPM measures the cost per 1,000 impressions.
+It's a good metric to evaluate competition level and costs to reach your audience. prices in 2013 peaked on Black Friday, with a CPM Index of 2.58.

 In other words, it was costing advertisers 2.58X more to have an ad shown 1,000 times on that day than on the average day in 2013.

 As you can see from that graphic above, the rise in CPM Index is happening faster and sooner this holiday season, so we can expect much of the same — or worse.

 Last year, the CPM Index was regularly around 2.0 last December.
 So you can expect to pay at least double to reach someone than you normally would.

 This is going to result in a ton of failure.
 If you otherwise skate by with positive ROI when it cost you $5 to reach 1,000 people, it’s now going to cost $10 to reach that same group.